-Prerequisite: English 11, AP English 11, AP Fees: None
+Prerequisite: English 11, AP English 11, AP Fees: Tuition if taken for Dual Enrollment

 English 12 Location: HHS, WFHS

 JOURNALISM JR101A/JR102B

 This course covers the field of journalism and introduces students to the concepts of newsworthiness and press responsibility.
 Emphasis is placed on developing students' skills in writing and editing stories, headlines, and captions, as well as teaching students the principles of production design, layout, and printing.
 Photography and photojournalism skills may be included.